Scott S. Mitchell

 Before we review LDS scriptures covering this topic, important clarifications are necessary: First, the scriptures which address forgiveness don’t appear to contemplate situations where the law of the land prescribes a penalty for serious sins such as murder, rape, robbery or other crimes of great magnitude where the societal need for imprisonment or the death penalty is obvious.
 Instead, holy writ addresses wrongdoing by one person against another with which the governmental authorities are not necessarily involved–when the question of whether to grant or deny forgiveness by the church or by individuals is the main thing to be decided.
 Our discussion will therefore ignore the subject of civil-government-imposed punishments.

 Second, the concept of “forgiving” or “forgiveness” anciently was not the same as the interpretation of these words by the average reader in 2018.
-As it”s used in the Bible and Book of Mormon, forgiveness seems to mean “to decline to expel from your midst,” when applied to the church, and “to decline to take action against” when applied to individuals.
+As it’s used in the Bible and Book of Mormon, forgiveness seems to mean “to decline to expel from your midst,” when applied to the church, and “to decline to take action against” when applied to individuals.
 The modern connotation of forgiveness describing a particular emotional state doesn’t appear to reflect the meaning Jesus intended in the first century A.D.1 For example, two days after Dylann Roof was arrested for murdering nine people as they attended a Bible class in their South Carolina church, the relatives of some of the dead appeared in court to announce to all that they had forgiven Roof.
 Since Roof was later convicted of all nine murders and a host of other crimes, and sentenced to death by the jury, it’s obvious that what “forgiveness” meant to those admittedly gracious relatives was very different from what the concept meant to Jesus when he talked about it.
 The relatives of those who had been murdered were referring to their own emotional states when they said they forgave the shooter.
 But “forgiveness” 2000 years ago was never thought of as a proper response to murder, let alone mass murder.

 This essay will also not attempt to delineate which acts are sinful and which are not.
 Jesus did not attempt to do so, either, when teaching about forgiveness.
 Some people seem to believe every time their feelings are hurt, someone has sinned and needs to pay.
 Some people truly enjoy being victims, and seek opportunities to claim they’ve been offended.
 They see themselves as constantly being sinned against in minor and major ways.
 This essay will presuppose that the acts for which forgiveness is being debated are what a reasonable person with a strong moral compass would consider sins.

 By the same token, I will not here attempt to define which sins are serious enough to implicate or not implicate church action against the sinner.
-Nor did Jesus in his instructions to his followers do it.
+Nor did Jesus do so in his instructions to his followers.
 Some sins are truly minor, and shouldn’t be magnified to the point where they raise the question of whether or not the offender should be confronted.
 So, though reasonable minds can differ as to which sins are serious and which are not, the discussion below will presuppose that the sin in question is serious enough that the same hypothetical reasonable person described in the foregoing paragraph would believe it should not be ignored.

 The Oft-Misunderstood Verses of LDS Scripture